 Climate and Vegetation

-The Aleutian Islands experience oceanic climate with heavy rainfall and moderate temperatures.
-The average annual temperature for the inhabited islands is about 38 °F in January and 52 °F in August.
+The Aleutian Islands experience an oceanic climate with heavy rainfall and moderate temperatures.
+The inhabited islands' average annual temperature is about 38 °F in January and 52 °F in August.
 The islands are devoid of native vegetation except for grass and stunted willows.
 Agriculture thrives between early May and late September.
 A few conifers introduced by the Russians grow on the islands of Amaknak and Adak.

 Demography and Economy

 The native people of the islands are known as Unangan, but they are commonly referred to as "Aleut" by the non-natives.
 The Unangan speak three mutually intelligible dialects that are closely linked to the Eskimo-Aleut family.
-At one point, Aleut, English, and Russian were commonly spoken, but English is currently the dominant language.
-There are about eight thousand inhabitants of the islands, half of whom are in the main island of Unalaska.
+Aleut, English, and Russian were commonly spoken at one point, but English is currently the dominant language.
+There are about eight thousand inhabitants of the islands, half of whom are on the main island of Unalaska.
 Rearing of reindeer, llama, and foxes is the main activity in the less mountainous islands while other islands depend on fishing.

 Fauna of the Aleutian Islands

-Several species of animals were introduced in the 70s and 80s but most including reindeer, cattle, and foxes have become feral.
+Several animals were introduced in the 70s and 80s, but most, including reindeer, cattle, and foxes, have become feral.
 Some of these introduced species have altered the habitat through predation and grazing on seabird colonies.
-The development of military equipment has also led to pollution while Amchitka Island remains radioactive from the nuclear testing of the 1970s.
+The development of military equipment has also led to pollution, while Amchitka Island remains radioactive from the nuclear testing of the 1970s.